Pictures from Ethiopia

 I came to realize today that I am now converted.
 I am now a TDD guy.
 I will do tests even if it’s not required of me.
 And the reason is security and speed.

-I have gone from coding along with no worries – the tester will find (any) bugs for me… Then I heard of unit-testing and started to write some – just for fun in the start (yeah – pretty sick).
-After a while I didn’t dare to check in any code that I couldn’t prove with some test – but a wrote the code first.
-And after a while of doing that, I was so feed up with running behind with the tests that thought I’ll give true TDD a chance.
+I have gone from coding along with no worries – the tester will find (any) bugs for me… Then I heard of unit-testing and started to write some – just for fun at the start (yeah – pretty sick).
+After a while, I didn’t dare to check in any code that I couldn’t prove with some test – but I wrote the code first.
+And after a while of doing that, I was so fed up with running behind with the tests that I thought I’d give true TDD a chance.

 What I pretty soon came to...